terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 .. image:: img/window-importdata8.png

 #.
 All values of the field identified as object kind are listed.
-On the right hand side, a list of all object kinds from the database is displayed.
+On the right-hand side, a list of all object kinds from the database is displayed.
 The correspondence must be established.
 #.
 Go back to :ref:`datamanagement#Step6` or to continue to :ref:`datamanagement#Step8`

 .. _datamanagement#Step8: